General Legal Options Articles

 This article describes the options for criminal charges a victim may wish to pursue against an abuser.

-Laws give victims of domestic violence in rental housing added protections.
+Protective Orders can provide housing protections.
+Maryland laws also give victims of domestic violence in rental housing added protections.

 The law and history of interspousal immunity in Maryland.